 The Australian Water Resources Assessment Modelling System (AWRAMS) underpins the Bureau water information services that are mandated through the Water Act (2007).
-The science of AWRAMS (Vaze et al., 2013; see Elmahdi et al., 2015; Hafeez et al., 2015); has been developed since July 2008 through the Water Information Research and Development Alliance (WIRADA) between CSIRO and the Australian Bureau of Meteorology (hereafter the Bureau).
+The science of the AWRAMS (see Vaze et al., 2013; Elmahdi et al., 2015; Hafeez et al., 2015); has been developed since July 2008 through the Water Information Research and Development Alliance (WIRADA) between CSIRO and the Bureau.
 The AWRAMS has been operational at the Bureau since 2011-12 for regular use in the National Water Account (NWA) and Water Resources Assessment reports.
-The AWRAMS has evolved from AWRA v 0.5 (Van Dijk, 2010c) to AWRA v 5.0 (Viney et al., 2015) with AWRA v 5.0 transferred from CSIRO, recoded, operationalised and is currently being used for reporting purposes by the Bureau.
-While a prototype AWRAMS was developed through WIRADA, the AWRAMS has been significantly refactored and enhanced through the Bureau AWRAMS Implementation (AWRAMSI) project over the three years (2012-2015) for superior performance and less simulation and calibration time.
-AWRAMS was further enhanced by the addition of the best available national benchmarking datasets and tools for evaluation.
-The operational AWRAMS has been used towards supplying retrospective water balance estimates published by the Bureau within:
+The

+AWRAMS has evolved from AWRA v 0.5 (Van Dijk, 2010c) to AWRA v 5.0 (Viney et al., 2015) and to AWRA v6.0 described here.